mulesoft-labs/cargo-mule-container/README.md

 ...
 ```

-Or using the regular mule-standalone distribution as dependency:
+Or using the regular mule-standalone distribution as dependency (no need for local mule installation):

 ```xml
 ...